KristofferTroncoso/rheastagram/src/kanban.md

         * so i ended up just redirecting to /post like my normal way to upload.
 * for top navbar, if window width is small/mobile, take out search bar.
     * i could make this better.
+* make layout responsive
+* manifest.json make it app-like
+* grid on profilepage
+  * this is so hard. apparently the thing that helps a lot is if your photos are already square
+  * mine arent square so i have to do some fancy shz. i thought it'd be easy with grid but it's not
+  * omg i think i actually did it. i played around on codepen for so long but i think i got it.
+  * weeehooo. it works perfectly. i love it.

 # Postpone
 * add short-video upload feature